MileHacker Logo

 • Boating is available on some lakes within city parks (e.g., Dragon Pavilion Lake).

-• These are recreational activities, not public ways to get around for city travel.
+• These are recreational activities, not public ways to get around for getting around the city.

 • Rent paddle boats or enjoy short cruises on these scenic waterways.